MenkeTechnologies/zpwr/README.md

 Zinit will install plugins on first zsh after install.

 ## Full Installation Instructions to `$ZPWR`
-To install to a custom directory, clone the project to custom directory ands start the installer.
+To install to a custom directory, clone the project to custom directory and start the installer.
 ZPWR will pick up its location and export ZPWR to that directory.
 This also means you can move ZPWR after install after updating the sym links that are in `$HOME`.
 First `export ZPWR_INSTALL=<mydirectory>/install` in current shell.
 Replace `<mydirectory>` with your new install dir and keep `/install` in the export.
 Then run `zpwr regenconfiglinks` in same shell to create new sym links pointing to your new directory `<mydirectory>`.
 Then exec a new zsh with `exec zsh` and all environment variables will be set accordingly.